 1. Install a Pre-Built Template

-Get a jump start with one of our pre-created, tested templates for common workflows like purchase orders, purchase requisitions, etc. Alternatively, you can start from scratch and build your own brand new procurement app.
+Get a jump start with one of our pre-created, tested purchase order templates.
+Or, you can start from scratch and build your own brand new procurement app.

 2. Customize Forms, Business Logic, and Routing